Lorry driver admits manslaughter of 39 people found dead in refrigerated truck

 Christopher Kennedy, 23, of Corkley Road in Darkley, Co Armagh, Northern Ireland, has previously denied conspiracy to assist unlawful immigration.

-Prosecutor William Emlyn Jones QC said a human trafficking conspiracy charge was being dropped in relation to Kennedy and Robinson.
+Prosecutor William Emlyn Jones QC said a human trafficking conspiracy charge in relation to Kennedy and Robinson was being dropped by the Crown.

-He asked for three weeks to decide whether to proceed with a trial against Robinson on the outstanding charge he faced.

-The other defendants face a trial at the Old Bailey lasting up to eight weeks from October 5.
+Robinson’s four co-defendants now face a trial at the Old Bailey, lasting up to eight weeks from October 5.

 The hearing was conducted virtually with most lawyers and court reporters attending by Skype.